Quantum communication networks with defects in silicon carbide: Beyond point-to-point quantum key distribution with SiC devices

 \section{Beyond point-to-point quantum key distribution with SiC devices}

-In the following, we will focus on applying SiC devices in quantum key distribution (QKD), which is arguably the most mature family of quantum communication protocols.
-This approach is particularly useful, since the performance of SiC devices in quantum networks can now be assessed and optimized based on a single parameter, namely the secure key-rate (SKR) in QKD, which is the rate of distributed bits that can be used for encryption purposes.
-The SKR can be used as an overall performance parameter of quantum networks, since it not only depends on the achievable throughput of photons, but also crucially on errors during transmission.
-In direct transmission, the limiting factors of the SKR are the achievable photon repetition rate of the source and the time resolution of the detection system, whereas the SKR in memory-enhanced quantum networks is mainly limited by the processing time, communication latency and efficiency of the quantum nodes as will be discussed in this chapter.
+In the following, we focus on applying SiC devices in quantum key distribution (QKD), which is arguably the most mature family of quantum communication protocols.
+This approach is particularly useful, since the performance of SiC devices in quantum networks can now be assessed and optimized based on a single parameter, namely the secure key rate (SKR) in QKD, which is the rate of distributed bits that can be used for encryption purposes.
+The SKR can be used as a key performance metric for quantum networks, as it depends not only on the achievable photon throughput but also on errors arising during transmission and imperfections inherent to the devices.
+In direct transmission, the SKR is limited by the photon repetition rate of the source and the time resolution of the detection system.
+In memory-enhanced quantum networks, processing time, communication latency, and quantum node efficiency additionally limit the SKR, along with system noise, as will be discussed in this chapter.

-The two parties involved in QKD, called Alice and Bob, exchange secret keys in an information-theoretic secure way.
-Typically, the secret key is encoded in two randomly chosen conjugate bases by Alice, and only Bob can obtain the key by randomly measuring in the same conjugate bases.
-Due to the no-cloning theorem \cite{park1970concept, wootters1982single}, a third party is fundamentally incapable to obtain the key without prior knowledge of Alice's or Bob's basis settings.
-All eavesdropping attempts disturb the quantum state and signal the presence of an adversary.
+In QKD, two parties, Alice and Bob, aim to establish a secret key with information-theoretic security.
+Alice encodes raw key in qubits prepared in randomly chosen conjugate bases, while Bob measures them using bases randomly selected from the same set.
+They retain the secure key bit from events where their basis choices match.
+Due to the no-cloning theorem~\cite{park1970concept, wootters1982single}, a third party is fundamentally incapable to obtain the key without prior knowledge of Alice's or Bob's basis settings.
+Any eavesdropping attempt disturbs the quantum state, revealing an adversary.
 There are two families of QKD protocols.
-In the prepare-and-measure type (e.g. the BB84 protocol \cite{bennett2014quantum}), Alice prepares the quantum states and sends them to Bob, who performs measurements.
-Entanglement-based protocols (e.g. the BBM92 protocol \cite{bennett1992quantum}) consist of a central node which distributes pairs of entangled photons to Alice and Bob, both of which perform measurements on their received photon.
+In the prepare-and-measure type (e.g. the BB84 protocol~\cite{bennett2014quantum}), Alice prepares the quantum states and sends them to Bob, who performs measurements.
+Entanglement-based protocols (e.g. the BBM92 protocol~\cite{bennett1992quantum}) consist of a central node which distributes pairs of entangled photons to Alice and Bob, both of which perform measurements on their received photon.